mikeroyal/DevOps/README.md

 [Terraform](https://www.terraform.io/) is an open-source infrastructure as code software tool created by HashiCorp.It enables users to define and provision a datacenter infrastructure using a high-level configuration language known as Hashicorp Configuration Language (HCL), or optionally JSON.

+[Consul](https://www.consul.io) is a service networking solution to connect and secure services across any runtime platform and public or private cloud.

 [Packer](https://www.packer.io/) is lightweight, runs on every major operating system, and is highly performant, creating machine images for multiple platforms in parallel.
 Packer does not replace configuration management like Chef or Puppet.
 In fact, when building images, Packer is able to use tools like Chef or Puppet to install software onto the image.

+[Nomad](https://www.nomadproject.io/) is a highly available, distributed, data-center aware cluster and application scheduler designed to support the modern datacenter with support for long-running services, batch jobs, and much more.

 [CFEngine](https://cfengine.com/) is an open-source configuration management system, written by Mark Burgess.Its primary function is to provide automated configuration and maintenance of large-scale computer systems, including the unified management of servers, desktops, consumer and industrial devices, embedded networked devices, mobile smartphones, and tablet computers.